01 Jul Can I Invest In Real Estate And Still Keep My Present Job?

 Me: Then go ahead and become an investor.

 Fred: But as a beginner, I believe I would need to put in extra hours into working to become an investor.
-Between that and my present job, I don’t think I will have sufficient time.
+Between that and my present job, I don’t think I will have enough time.

 Me: Then quit your job.